PyVRP/VRPLIB/README.md

      'depot': array([0])}
 ```

-In general, `vrplib` is flexible in the naming of specifications or sections: this means that you can create your own VRPLIB instances with section names like `MY_OWN_SECTION`, which will be parsed as any other data section.

 #### On computing distances
 The `vrplib` library tries to follow the instance specifications as strictly as possible to compute the distances.